 AllGood Cafe | 2934 Main Street (Dallas)

 AllGood Cafe, located on Main Street in Deep Ellum, is the set for a crucial moment in the series.
 We finally see Jeanette and her mom sit down to have a heart to heart.
 Well, sort of.
 This scene finally lets us know where her mom has been and Jeanette lets us know exactly how she feels about it.
 The cafe is actually a Dallas staple that is way cozier that the hostile conversation between mother and daughter made it seem.

 The series also drops a lot of subtle Texas-related things like Whataburger, DQ, Troy Aikman and more!

 In episode five, Mallory mentions a few times that she wants to watch Clerks.
 Did you know that Mallory is played by Harley Quinn Smith, daughter of actor/director Kevin Smith?
 The reference makes perfect sense as Clerks was released in 1994!

 Season one of Cruel Summer has wrapped and aired.
-Season two is confirmed to be released sometime in 2022, no official date yet.
+Season two is confirmed to be released in 2023.
 Stay tuned for details and hopefully more Cruel Summer filming locations.